Type $II$ quantum subgroups of $\mathfrak{sl}_N$. $I$: Symmetries of local modules: Non-exceptional auto-equivalences of

-With the explicit presentation of how the $2m'$ potential automorphisms act on the generator $S$, it is straight forward to determine that if these automorphisms existed, then they would form a group isomorphic to $D_{m'}$.
+With the explicit presentation of how the $2m'$ potential automorphisms act on the generator $S$, it is straight forward to determine that if these automorphisms existed, then they would form a group isomorphic to $D_{m'}$. \changeX{ Note that the two automorphisms corresponding to $\beta = e^{2 \pi i \frac{1}{ m'}}$, and $\hat{\beta} = 1$ are generators for the entire automorphism group.}